-- Bachelor and Master students can only be offered rental contracts for a full year (August to end July/beginning of August 2020).
+- Bachelor and Master students can only be offered rental contracts for a full academic year (August 2020 to July/August 2021).
 Upon completion of the rental period students will need to find their own accommodation.

 - Exchange students will be offered a rental contract for one or two semesters, depending on the duration of their stay.

-- Prep students will be offered a rental contract for one semester or one year, depending on the duration of their Prep-course.
+- Prep students will be offered a rental contract for one semester or one academic year, depending on the duration of their Prep-course.

 - Master students will not be charged the housing fee.